To: Justice Secretary Alex Chalk & Prime Minister Rishi Sunak

 Zane died in his home on 8 February 2014, a day after his home in Chertsey was hit by severe floods.
 His parents Nicole and Kye were hospitalised in a critical condition.

-Also, it took Public Health England 14 weeks to confirm to the family that hydrogen cyanide was indeed found in their flooded house and amazingly, despite the immediate finding of hydrogen cyanide in the home, the pathologist was never told to test Zane’s blood for hydrogen cyanide.
+Evidence suggests the cause of Zane’s death was hydrogen cyanide, a toxic gas that can lurk in unregulated landfill - like the one by their house - released from the ground by mixing with floodwater.
+But it took Public Health England 14 weeks to confirm to the family that hydrogen cyanide was indeed found in their flooded house.
+And despite this the pathologist was never told to test Zane’s blood for hydrogen cyanide.

 Nicole and Kye are bereaved parents who deserve to know what really happened to their son.
-Also, they are currently homeless, unable to return to their home and Kye is still in a wheelchair.
 They have been left ‘broken’ by the death of their son and frustrated by the lack of answers.